If you are looking at how to get from Athens to Chios island in Greece… then look no further!

 It takes about 30 mins from Monastiraki Square or Omonoia Square at central Athens to Piraeus station and the ferry port.

-What are the available ferries from Athens to Chios for 2018?
+What are the available ferries from Athens to Chios ?

 Let’s see them one by one, shall we?